allegro/turnilo/README.md

 **Recent improvements:**

+- Full support of Druid 0.9.1
+- Pivot can connect to multiple clusters, also Postgres and MySQL
 - Continuous dimension filtering and splitting
 - Support for Druid Theta sketches (for countDistinct())
 - Horizontal bars in Table